Direct Messages

 To use message eliding:

-• Client applications must flag published message as eligible for message eliding.
+• Publishing client applications must flag published message as eligible for message eliding.

-• Although only a Direct message can be elided, it is possible for a publishing client to flag a persistent or non-persistent message as eliding‑eligible.
-However, the message will not be elided unless the delivery mode of the message is changed to Direct.
-This could happen if the persistent or non-persistent message is published to a topic that matches a client’s topic subscription.
-In that case, to accommodate the client topic subscription, the message is changed to Direct; it can then be elided.
+• Although only a Direct message can be elided, it is possible for a publishing client to flag Guaranteed messages as eliding‑eligible.
+However, the message is not elided unless the delivery mode of the message is changed to Direct, which can happen if the message is published to a topic that matches a client’s topic subscription.

-• All messages published by MQTT client applications are treated as non‑eliding eligible.
+• Messages published by MQTT client applications are treated as non‑eliding eligible.

-• A receiving client application must be assigned a client profile through its client username that permits it to:
+• Receiving client applications must be assigned a client profile through its client username that permits it to:

 • Use message eliding